Consistency and Contrast

 but

-Consistency is how you gain contrast.
+Consistency is how you enable contrast.

 Let’s see how one can move from poor implementation to good implementation.